Student of Games: A unified learning algorithm for both perfect and imperfect information games: Materials and Methods

-We now describe our main algorithm.
+We now give a detailed description of the \poglong algorithm.
 As \pog has several components, we describe them each individually first, and then describe how they are all combined toward the end of the section.
+For clarity, many of the details (including full pseudocode) are presented in \supplementaryref{sec:alg-details}.